Tuition & Financial Aid

 - As a result, Holton alumnae are self-confident, socially adept, and globally fluent—a combination of attributes that sets the stage for a lifetime of wellness and success.

 in full by July 1

 Our financial aid grants are based on a family’s demonstrated need.

 Expenses listed here are subject to change and are updated annually.
-Amounts below reflect the 2021-2022 school year.
-Some figures for the 2021-2022 school year are subject to change due to COVID-19.
+Amounts below reflect the 2023-2024 school year.
+Some of the activities listed are required; some are activities offered through the Special Programs office.